 So, if you earn an income from your business or profession then you will be liable to pay income tax in a different way as compared to salaried professionals.
 Just like a business owner, you will also need to maintain books of accounts with profit and loss details along with your expenses.
 You can avoid this only if your income from profession, as specified by the Income Tax Department of India, falls within the specified maximum cap for your profession.

 In order to arrive at your taxable income as a professional, it is important for you to have your income listed under heads like ‘profits’ and ‘gross income from your business or profession’.
 After evaluating these with respect to your expenses (with actual receipts of the same), you can arrive at your taxable income.
-While doing this calculation, do remember to include the income you may have drawn as a salary from other sources in exchange of your services, or as rent from any of your assets.
+While working on an income tax calculation, do remember to include the income you may have drawn as a salary from other sources in exchange of your services, or as rent from any of your assets.
 Also, when calculating expenditure include every detail, even if it is a minor expense such as travel or food.

 If your business has a low turnover, just like a professional you can also maintain a book of accounts to determine your taxable income.
 However, in case your gross income is more than Rs.1 crore in a financial year, then you will have to get a tax audit done in order to arrive at the taxable income.
 The 30th of September of any assessment year is the due date by which you are supposed to file your audit report.
 Moreover, if a tax audit is applicable to your business, then 30th September is also the due date for filing returns.
 On the other hand, in case you do not need a tax audit then the tax filing due date is 31st July of the assessment year.